NEW: CNN aviation analyst says surface slick could be fluid leaking from underwater plane

 Underwater search vehicle comes back to surface early after exceeding depth limit

 The phone of the first officer of Malaysia Airlines Flight 370 was on and made contact with a cell tower in Malaysia about the time the plane disappeared from radar, a U.S. official told CNN on Monday.

-However, the U.S. official -- who cited information shared by Malaysian investigators -- said there was no evidence the first officer, Fariq Abdul Hamid, had tried to make a call.
+However, the U.S. official – who cited information shared by Malaysian investigators – said there was no evidence Hamid had tried to make a call.